Charon2050/penv/README.md

 # penv

-Run any programs in protable mode in Windows.
+Run any programs in portable mode in Windows.

 ## Install (Optional)